Times change. Businesses grow. And if your company’s website isn’t keeping pace, it could have serious implications for your success.

 If you’ve noticed that your website performance has decreased, that’s a red flag that your website may be outdated or out-of-touch with your target audience.
 A website redesign can help you identify and resolve issues related to poor performance.

 The website redesign process involves a lot of time, resources, and decision-making.
 And, the better prepared you are ahead of time, the easier it will be.
-Here are four steps to help you get ready for your website redesign project.
+Here is how to prepare for a website redesign.

 Step 1: Complete A Website Audit